Opentrons/Protocols/protocols/sci-illumina-dna-prep/README.md

 ## Description
 This protocol automates the [Illumina DNA prep protocol](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/illumina_prep/illumina-dna-prep-reference-guide-1000000025416-09.pdf).
 Illumina DNA prep offers a fast, integrated workflow for a wide range of applications, from human whole-genome sequencing to amplicons, plasmids, and microbial species

-In the protocol there is a setting for the number of samples which may be 8, 16 or 24 (i.e. 8 samples per column, up to 3 columns).
-Samples are prepared as below, with 30ul of 100ng of sample DNA.
-See the Illumina DNA Prep protocol for more information about sample input requirements.
+The protocol allows you to set the number of samples to 8, 16 or 24 (i.e. 8 samples per column, up to 3 columns).
+Samples are prepared in the wells as shown in the table and figure below, with 30 µL of 100 ng:s of sample DNA in each well.
+See the [Illumina DNA Prep protocol](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/illumina_prep/illumina-dna-prep-reference-guide-1000000025416-09.pdf) for more information about sample input requirements.

 ![Sample input and output columns](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/sci-illumina-dna-prep/v3/samples_output.jpg)

 ![Sample columns](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/sci-illumina-dna-prep/v3/sample_setup.jpg)

+The user can choose which steps of the protocol they want to run, or skip - see explanation of parameters below.

 **Plate Moving**
 The Protocol requires manually transferring the sample plate between the Thermocycler and Magnet 3 times.
 It starts on the Thermocycler and needs to be moved to the Magnet for the post-Tagmentation washes, and then moved to the Thermocycler for PCR and then back to the Magnet for the post-PCR cleanup.
 In the script the two positions are handled as sample_plate_mag and sample_plate_thermo; during calibration use an empty plate of the same labware as the sample plate on the magnet position to allow calibration.